ricmoo/pyscrypt/README.md

 pyscrypt
 ========

-A very simple, pure-Python implementation of the scrypt password-based key derivation function with no dependencies beyond standard Python libraries.
+A very simple, pure-Python implementation of the scrypt password-based key derivation function and _tarsnap_ scrypt file reading/writing with no dependencies beyond standard Python libraries.

 API
 ---

+### scrypt PBKDF hash

+The scrypt algorithm is a password-based key derivation function, which takes in several parameters to adjust the difficulty and returns a string of bytes.
+This is useful for transforming passwords into a target length, while at the same time increaing the cost of attempting to brute-froce guess a password.

+* `password` - a passowrd
+* `salt` - a cryptographic salt
+* `N` - general work factor
+* `r` - memory cost
+* `p` - computation cost (parallelization factor)
+* `dkLen` - the output length (in bytes) to return

 ```python
 import pyscrypt